As tankers head toward the Caribbean, growing Iran-Venezuela ties draw U.S. concern

 “We track Central Bank reserves every month,” Dallen said.
 “They suddenly went down from April to May by $700 million.”

 Iran’s ambassador to Venezuela, Hojjatollah Soltani, denied any gold-for-gas deal with Maduro.
-He said this week that the two nations had the right to engage in regular bilateral trade.
+He said this past week that the two nations had the right to engage in regular bilateral trade.

 “This relationship between Iran and Venezuela doesn’t threaten anybody,” Soltani told reporters Wednesday at the Iranian Embassy in Caracas.
 “It’s not a danger to anyone.”

-Faiola reported from Miami.
-Ryan reported from Washington.
-Cunningham reported from Istanbul.
-Mariana Zuñiga and Ana Vanessa Herrero in Caracas, Venezuela, and Carol Morello and John Hudson in Washington contributed to this report.
+Faiola reported from Miami, Ryan from Washington and Cunningham from Istanbul.
+Mariana Zuñiga and Ana Vanessa Herrero in Caracas and Carol Morello and John Hudson in Washington contributed to this report.

 Maduro interview: Venezuelan president says he’s in control, ready for direct talks with the United States